mojalil/ai-dataanalyst-agent/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Tools
+Some tools when working with this project

+1. TablePlus for a simple database GUI

 ## License